macro6461/minify-me/README.md

+# 'Minify Me'

-'Minify Me' is an experimental minification script written using Node.js.
+Minify Me is an experimental minification script written using Node.js.

 Includes command line prompts to instruct the user how to conduct the minification and to indicate which file (or directory, coming soon) is to be minified.